-7. 1 Progr amme Amendments and Documentation Control Sig nifican t Amendments Any significant change to this template or significant amendment will require either: e amendment to be submitted to a NZFSA recognised evaluator and then submitted along with evaluators report to NZFSA for registration using form DPF6 available from www.nzfsa.govt.nz; (ii) a new RMP template completed and registered by NZFSA. [bsolete documents, procedures and records will be immediately removed from use to avoid any usion and retained on file for 4 years.
-8. Con firmation ]] I confirm that all of the documents listed in section 5 of this template apply to my operation. [] I confirm that all equipment necessary to implement the RMP are available and ready to operate. [] I confirm that the RMP, including all Good Operating Practice (GOP) programmes (Appendices A $-$ N), have been authorised by me. [] I confirm that the RMP will be implemented as written, including all GOP requirements and procedures given in the appendices.
-Sig nature e of Operator or Day-to-day Manager of RMP:
+15. Confirmation • I, the operator of this RMP, confirm that all of the documents listed in section 8 of this template apply to my operation. • I, the operator of this RMP, confirm that all equipment necessary to implement the RMP are available and ready to operate. • I, the operator of this RMP, confirm that the RMP, including all Good Operating Practice (GOP) programmes (Appendices $A - N$), have been authorised by me. • I, the operator of this RMP, confirm that this RMP will be implemented as written, including all GOP requirements and procedures given in the appendices.
+Sig nature of Operator or Day-to-day Manager of RMP: Dat e: / /